IBM/packer-plugin-ibmcloud/README.md

 # IBM Packer Plugin
-The IBM packer plugin is able to create new image template for use with IBMCloud
+The IBM packer plugin is able to create new Virtual Server Image template for use with IBMCloud

 ## IBM Packer Builder
-The builder takes a source image (identified by it's global ID), provisions an Instance and generate Image out of the Instance on different platforms.
-These generated Images can be reused to launch new Instances within IBMCloud.
+The builder takes a source OS base Linux or Windows image (identified by it's global ID), provisions an Instance, adds additional applications & services to it and generates an Image Template out of the Instance on different platforms.
+These generated Images can be reused to launch new VSI Instances within IBMCloud.
-The builder does not manage images.
+The builder does not manage VSI images.
 Once it creates an image, it is up to you to use it or delete it.
 ## IBM Packer Provisioner
-The provisioners use buildin software or software like ansible to install packages or configure the Image after booting
+The provisioners use builtin software or software like ansible to install packages or configure the Image after booting
 ## IBM Packer Post-Provisoners
 Post-processors are optional, and they can be used to upload artifacts.